Seteco/Somorrostro/Monitoring-SYNPROXY.md

  - [ngnix log with the POST requests](https://iplists.firehol.org/netdata-attacks/post_log-20160409-1456.txt)
  - [IPs of the hosts that made the POST requests](https://iplists.firehol.org/netdata-attacks/post_ips-20160409-1456.txt)

 You actually stressed netdata a bit.
 What saved the server from your attack was QoS.
 I have the bandwidth limited to 50Mbps, so your attacks could not bring the server to its limits.
+Now, I lowered it even more.

 This is what happened with the POSTs: